amanda-pinheiro/amanda-pinheiro/README.md

 - 🌱 I’m currently learning Automatic Tests
 - 📫 How to reach me amandadejesuspinheiro@outlook.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm Brazilian, but I play Irish Music and love trad sessions ☘️
+- ⚡ Fun fact: I'm Brazilian, but I play Irish Music and love trad irish music sessions ☘️

 <!---
 amanda-pinheiro/amanda-pinheiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.